 Program Overview

-The Graduate Library Preprofessional (GLP) Program, administered by The Catholic University of America Libraries with the cooperation of the Department of Information Sciences, has a twofold purpose: providing selected new students in the Master of Science in Library and Information Science (MSLIS) programs with preprofessional work experience in the University Libraries, thus establishing a foundation for their first professional positions; and providing the University Libraries with a cadre of highly motivated and dedicated employees.
+The Graduate Library Preprofessional (GLP) Scholarship Program, administered by the University Libraries with the cooperation of the Department of Information Sciences, has a twofold purpose: providing selected students in Master of Science in Library and Information Science (MSLIS) programs with a tuition scholarship and professional work experience, and providing the University Libraries with a cadre of highly motivated and dedicated employees.

 Return to Top of This Page